 10 Days in South Africa

-Design Indaba is a South African organization that inspires and empowers people to create a better future through design and creativity. karlssonwilker partners, Hjalti and Jan, were invited after their successful real-time design adventure in Serbia (here) to South Africa for another immersive design trip overseas.
-They visited three cities, four townships, went on a road trip, and tasted 11 different kinds of meat, all the while fully engrossing themselves in the culture.
+Design Indaba is a South African organization that inspires and empowers people to create a better future through design and creativity.
+Hjalti and Jan were invited after their successful real-time design adventure in Serbia to South Africa for another immersive design trip overseas.
+We visited three cities, four townships, went on a road trip, and tasted 11 different kinds of meat, all the while fully engrossing ourselves in the culture.

 We didn’t make it to a safari park, so we used a little tourist stand where they Photoshop you into various wildlife scenes.
 This became our piece for Day 10, the last day of our tour-de-force through beautiful South Africa.

 We presented our “findings” in front of a live audience of 4,000 at the Design Indaba conference in Cape Town.
 We will never forget the reactions that filled the auditorium, sometimes with crickets, sometimes with roaring applause.
 After the talk, all audience members received posters.
 Everyone left happy that day, especially us.